-Yes, the random generated operators to be checked for this evaluation period consisted of 9 distribution, 6 transmission, 4 gas gathering & 3 LNG operators.
-A review of inspections reports provided by Program Manager on inspections performed on each operator found the time intervals were met in accordance to NY DPS procedures to at least once every 5 calendar years.
-NY DPS performed 2,907 inspection Person-Days for CY2020.
-The required number of construction inspection Person-Days for CY2020 was established as 411.
-The actual number of construction inspections performed was 419.
-NY DPS achieved the 20% level requirement for the evaluation period under review.
+Yes, the randomly generated operators to be checked for this evaluation period consisted of 5 distribution, 6 transmission, 4 gas gathering & 3 LNG operators.
+A review of inspections reports provided by Program Manager on each operator in an Excel spreadsheet found the time intervals were met in accordance with NY DPS procedures to at least once every 5 calendar years.
+All operators listed below were reviewed annually on Records, Field and O&M Audit.
+A check of records found the last inspections performed were conducted during CY2021 and final report was issued to company at the end of the audit period.
+The DIMP/TIMP inspections were last reviewed during the audits performed in CY2017/CY2019 in accordance with their inspection intervals.
+No issues were found with the time intervals for the following operators.